Dean of the Faculty Ranks and Graduate School Committee Requirements

 External readers and examiners must be at another university or hold a research position in the nonacademic research community, must hold a position that is ranked comparably with our own ranks that are approved to serve as readers and examiners, and must be approved by the Graduate School prior to submission of the advanced degree application.
 CVs of approved external readers or examiners, including visiting fellows, must accompany the advanced degree application materials.

-Princeton faculty members who are approved to serve as Ph.D. advisers and who leave Princeton may with the department or program’s approval continue to serve as the adviser of record for their post-generals students who are in the dissertation phase, provided the former faculty members hold comparable appointments at their new institutions and receive from the Office of the Dean of the Faculty a visting appointment to allow them to finish advising their student(s).
+Princeton faculty members who are approved to serve as Ph.D. advisers and who leave Princeton may with the department or program’s approval continue to serve as the adviser of record for their post-generals students who are in the dissertation phase, provided the former faculty members hold comparable research appointments at their new institutions and receive from the Office of the Dean of the Faculty a visting appointment to allow them to finish advising their student(s).

-In cases where an adviser of a pre-generals Ph.D. student has left the University, a faculty members with a current and active appointment at Princeton should be appointed as the new adviser of record for the affected student.
-The former faculty member may with the agreement of the department or program serve as a co-advisers (alongside a current faculty member), provided the former faculty member holds a comparable appointment at the new institution and receives from the Office of the Dean of the Faculty a visiting appointment that allows for co-advising at Princeton.
+In cases where an adviser of a pre-generals Ph.D. student has left the University, a faculty member with a current and active appointment at Princeton should be appointed as the new adviser of record for the affected student.
+The former faculty member may with the agreement of the department or program serve as a co-adviser (alongside a current faculty member), provided the former faculty member holds a comparable appointment at the new institution and receives from the Office of the Dean of the Faculty a visiting appointment that allows for co-advising at Princeton.